If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 We can assist with accessing healthy food, finding medical and dental providers, interpreter services, transportation to and from appointments, and more.

 Having access to healthy foods is an important part of growing up healthy.
-The WIC program was designed to make healthy foods more accessible for pregnant people, breastfeeding/chestfeeding and postpartum parents, infants, and children.
+The WIC program was designed to make healthy foods more available for pregnant people, breastfeeding/chestfeeding and postpartum parents, infants, and children.
+For more information, contact your local WIC office in Duluth at 218-725-5211 or Virginia, Hibbing, and Ely at 218-471-7604.
+Leave a message for a return callback.

 Child and Teen Checkups (C&TC) is Minnesota’s comprehensive child health program for newborns up to age 21 who are eligible for Medicaid.
 C&TC benefits include a complete physical exam, immunizations, hearing and vision checks, lab tests, growth measurements, developmental screening, dental varnishing application, and anticipatory guidance about physical and mental health needs.
 Visit the Child & Teen Checkup website for more information or visit St. Louis County’s Child and Teen Checkups YouTube Channel.